-- (a) At 7:00 a.m. or after on the day of the election, said absentee counters shall meet to count absentee ballots in the manner hereafter prescribed. - (b) The ballot box containing the properly executed envelopes bearing affidavits shall be opened and said envelopes bearing affidavits removed. - (c) Examination of affidavits will be on the day of the election by the Tribal Election Commission.
-Any ballots rejected due to error in the affidavit shall be attached to the affidavit without opening.
-Said rejected affidavits and ballots shall be strung, labeled and placed in a separate locked box. - (d) The plain opaque envelopes shall be placed in a ballot box locked with three locks. - (e) The ballot box shall be shaken to mix the plain opaque envelopes, after which said box shall be opened, the envelopes removed and the ballots counted according to law. - (f) No member of the absentee counters shall leave the counting place during counting hours without the permission of the Tribal Election Commission. chairman or his designee.
+- (a) At 7:00 a.m. or after on the day of the election, said absentee counters shall meet to count absentee ballots in the manner hereafter prescribed. - (b) The ballot box containing the properly executed envelopes bearing affidavits shall be opened and said envelopes bearing affidavits removed. - (c) Examination of affidavits will be on the day of the election by the Tribal Election Committee Commission.
+Any ballots rejected due to error in the affidavit shall be attached to the affidavit without opening and shall be subject to judicial review before discarding.
+Said rejected affidavits and ballots shall be strung, labeled and placed in a separate locked box. - (d) The plain opaque envelopes shall be placed in a ballot box locked with three locks. - (e) The ballot box shall be taken to mix the plain opaque envelopes, after which said box shall be opened, the envelopes removed and the ballots counted according to law. - (f) No member of the absentee counters shall leave the counting place during counting hours without the permission of the Tribal Election Committee Commission.
+Chairman or his designee.
 If it becomes necessary for any absentee counter to leave the premises, said counter cannot return to the premises.